allistairlee/Google-IT-Automation-with-Python-Professional-Certificate/Course 2 - Using Python to Interact with the Operating System/Week 5 - Testing in Python/README.md

 ---

+## Errors and Exceptions
+### The Try-Except Construct
+* **Try-except construct** is useful when trying to handle possible errors that could happen instead of multiple if/else statements.
+* The code in the except block is only executed if one of the instructions in the try block raise an error of the matching type.
+To use a try-except block, be aware of the errors that functions that we're calling might raise.

+---

 ## Credit
 * [Coursera - Using Python to Interact with the Operating System - Week 5 - Testing in Python](https://www.coursera.org/learn/python-operating-system/home/week/5)